 In this blog post, we’re going to look at some of the best nutrition patterns, as shown by science, for managing PCOS.

-We’ll also take a peek at some of the common recommendations made on social media that don’t have much scientific support, and explore why these dietary interventions seem to work so well for some and not for others.
+We’ll also take a peek at some of the most common recommendations made on social media that don’t have much scientific support, and explore why these dietary interventions seem to work so well for some and not for others.

 So, let’s dive in!

 This may seem like an odd question, but when you consider that PCOS is basically a hormonal disruption and that many of our food choices are driven by hormones, it seems more legitimate to ask this.
 So let’s ask it!
 Do they?